Nayaya-30/Framez/README.md

 - Users can only upload, update, and delete their own images

 ## Troubleshooting

+### "Could not find public.posts in the schema cache" Error

+This error typically occurs when there's a mismatch between the frontend code and the database schema.
+To fix this:

+1. Make sure you've run all the SQL migrations in the `supabase/migrations/` directory
+2. Check that the `posts` and `profiles` tables exist in your Supabase database
+3. Verify that the table structure matches what's defined in the migrations
+4. If issues persist, run the `20251111050000_fix_framez_schema.sql` migration to recreate the tables

 ### Image Upload Issues
 If images are not uploading: